aztecrex/jaxrs-trailing-slash/README.md

 The module provides filters for enforcing trailing slash policy and injecting policy into a request context as needed by an application.
-The two methods for injecting policy are *dynamic configuration* and *static configuration*.
+The three methods for injecting policy are *global configuration*, *dynamic configuration*, and *static configuration*.

+*Global configuration* is accomplished by registering the enforcement filter and, optionally, a policy filter in your application (see manual configurations below).

-The filters, `AllowTrailingSlashFilter`, `ProhibitTrailingSlashFilter`, and `RequireTrailingSlashFilter`, support dynamic configuration:
+The filters, `AllowTrailingSlashFilter`, `ProhibitTrailingSlashFilter`, and `RequireTrailingSlashFilter`, support *dynamic configuration*:
 ```
 public class AllowTrailingSlashForDocumentRequests implements DynamicFeature {
     @Override